 When a child is reported to have been sexually abused or has sexually acted out, the whole family is affected.
 As a parent, this requires a special understanding, specific knowledge regarding boundaries and learning the short and long term effects of sexual abuse.
 Sexual behaviors are some of the most challenging behaviors for parents to address.
 Sometimes these behaviors are part of normal child development and other times it may be an indication that something has occurred that needs addressing.
 This training is also conducive for professionals that may be working with this population and would like to increase their knowledge of this growing and complex problem facing our society.

 Un-Complicating the Complicated: Exploring the Importance of Maintaining Connections

 Maintaining connections with your child’s previous and important relationships is often challenging and complex.
-Years of research, and adopted persons themselves, tell us that this is imperative to healthy adoptee identity development.
+Years of research and adopted persons themselves tell us that this is imperative to healthy adoptee identity development.
 This training will explore the complex dynamics that often accompany the relationship between adoptive and birth parents as well as the continuum of openness.
-Participants will also gain understanding of the importance of maintaining other important connections such as extended biological family, siblings, and previous foster parents.
+Participants will also gain an understanding of the importance of maintaining other important connections such as extended biological family, siblings, and previous foster parents.
 Participants will learn useful techniques to assist adoptive parents and birth parents in creating and maintaining a relationship that is based on the best interest and well‐being of the child.

 The Un-Diagnosed Diagnosis: Parenting a Child with Prenatal Alcohol Exposure